Snohomish, Washington: History

 In 1974 the Seattle-Snohomish mill was gutted by fire and rebuilt by its owners.
 In 1975 a severe flood struck the area, damaging over 300 homes and killing 3,500 head of livestock, but the community rallied to support those who were affected.
+In 1985, U.S. Route 2 was rerouted around Snohomish on a bypass, which relieved downtown of chronic traffic congestion.
+In the 1990s, First Street was redeveloped to encourage tourism to the historic district.
+Sidewalks were rebuilt and public restrooms added, while the city hall and police station were moved away from First Street.